• Home

 Survey Results Presentation Example

-• Click on Likert Scale Chart, as shown below.
+• Click on the Likert Scale Chart, as shown below.

 Survey Results Presentation Example